 Tour of the Century

-We went about the most outstanding areas in the center of Rosario.
-In an imaginary trip, we traveled back to the days in which the architecture of the place reached its peak.
+We went about one of the most outstanding areas in the center of Rosario and, in an imaginary trip, we traveled back to the days in which the architecture of the place reached its peak.
+We appreciated historical buildings, both public and private, with notable style, which keep the stamp of what used to be the epicenter of the political, economical, religious and social activity of the Santa Fe metropolis.

 A new day met us in Rosario.
 We had planned to visit the architectural heritage of the city that day.
 A guided walk would let us discover a great part of the history that made this metropolis famous from the point of view of aesthetics and culture.